-- a.
-Ethos could not support the election of the nominee to the board of directors. - b.
+- Ethos could not support the election of the nominee to the board of directors. - b.
 The number of mandates held by the nominee is excessive in light of the types of mandates and the maximum limit required by national standards on corporate governance (for Switzerland see appendix 2).

 - c.
-The nominee is not independent and the majority of the committee members are not independent. - d.
+The nominee is not independent according to the criteria in appendix 1 and the committee does not include at least 50% independent members. - d.
 The nominee does not meet Ethos' independence criteria (see appendix 1) and the committee includes all board members. - e.
-The nominee holds an executive function in the company. - f.
-The nominee was member of the remuneration committee during the past financial year and one of the following points is true: - The remuneration system of the company is deemed very unsatisfactory. - The transparency of the remuneration report is deemed very insufficient. - The amounts paid out are not in line with the company's performance or with the remuneration components approved by the annual general meeting. - The exercise conditions for a variable remuneration plan were modified in the course of the financial year. - g.
-The nominee was member of the remuneration committee in the past when this committee had made decisions fundamentally in breach with generally accepted best practice standards.
+The nominee receives a remuneration that is excessive or not in line with generally accepted best practice standards (see appendix 3). - f.
+The nominee holds an executive function in the company. - g.
+The nominee was member of the remuneration committee during the past financial year and one of the following points is true: - The remuneration system of the company is deemed very unsatisfactory. - The transparency of the remuneration report is deemed very insufficient. - Unscheduled discretionary payments were made during the year under review. - The amounts paid out are not in line with the company's performance or with the remuneration components approved by the annual general meeting. - The exercise conditions for a variable remuneration plan were modified in the course of the financial year. - h.
+The nominee was member of the remuneration committee in the past when this committee made decisions fundamentally in breach with generally accepted best practice standards.